Bharat1002/Task-manager/README.md

 # Task-manager-API

 This is a Task Manager API application buil using Node.js, express and MongoDB (mongoose ODM).
+API provides several routes.
+Routes for Users such as Login user, Signup user(create user), Update/Delete user, Upload avatar for user.
+Routes for tasks such as Create tasks for current user, Get all tasks of current(logged in) user, Update/Delete tasks.
+API is designed with help of Postman tools and tested using JEST Framework.

 ## Setup
 clone repo in your directory
 ```